 1. Estimate your guest list and budget.
 You might not have a firm grip on your guest list or budget just yet, but you'll need to know roughly how many people you're inviting and how much you can spend before you start drawing up your list of dream venues.

-2. Consider the style of wedding you want to have.
+2. Consider your big day style.
 Whether it's rustic, formal, boho, low-key, or a blow-out bash, the wedding style you and your partner envision will be a big factor in determining where you can host your celebration.
 Consider whether you want a traditional or non-traditional venue.
-There are plenty of venues that regularly play host to weddings -- even barns and galleries! -- but if you opt for a totally non-traditional venue that's not equipped to host a party (say, an industrial loft space), you'll be responsible for a lot more details.
+There are plenty of venues that regularly play host to weddings — even barns and galleries! — but if you opt for a totally non-traditional venue that's not equipped to host a party (say, an industrial loft space), you'll be responsible for a lot more details.
 Wedding-ready venues often have tables, chairs, and linens available for your use and, more importantly, a clean-up crew on hand.
 If you're renting out a non-traditional space, remember to factor in all of those details and make sure they are in your budget.

 3. Slow down and consider the logistics.
 Once you have a list of possible venues and begin to visit them, you may find yourself falling instantly in love with the aesthetics of a space.
 But be sure to slow down and consider the logistics of having a wedding at your dream venue.
 (We've put together a list of key wedding venue questions that will help you with this step!)